Eyesight to the Blind: Renditions by other artists

 The most successful early version was that by the Larks, originally a vocal group which had developed out of gospel group, the Selah Jubilee Singers.
 The group's recording of "Eyesight to the Blind", with vocals and guitar by Allen Bunn, who later worked solo as Tarheel Slim, reached number five on the Billboard R&B charts in July 1951.

 Mose Allison recorded the song for his 1959 album Autumn Song.
 Unlike Williamson's original, he performs it as a "swinging, up-tempo jump number".
 As a popular piece, it is included on several of his anthologies, such as Allison Wonderland Anthology (1994).

 The Who adapted the song for the 1969 rock opera album Tommy.
 Roger Daltrey sings Williamson's song set to new accompaniment composed by Pete Townshend.
 It appears as the last track on the first side of the album; the original Track Records album cover uses the title "The Hawker", while on the record label it is listed as "Eyesight to the Blind".
 "Eyesight to the Blind (The Hawker)" or "The Hawker (Eyesight to the Blind)" is often found on later releases.
 The album credits for the song read "Sonny Boy Williamson".

 For the 1972 Tommy orchestral performance, Richie Havens sang the vocals on the song, backed by the London Symphony Orchestra.
 In the 1975 film version of Tommy, Eric Clapton and Arthur Brown perform the piece.
 Several live performances by the Who are in release.
+It also appears on the Broadway cast album performed by Michael McElroy and featuring Lee Morgan on harmonica.

 Other artists who recorded the song include: